JerryWiltz/nP/README.md

 * [np-chart](#np-chart)

 ## nP-global
 Before you can do anything, you must specify a single frequency or a frequency range.
-This is done through an object called global. <b>Important, this not referring to any Javascript global variable.</b> Rather this object exposes its members to other nP objects.
-To make things easier, there are <b>default</b> values:
+This is done through the nPort object called nP.global.
+This object exposes its members to other nP objects.
+By the way, nPort does arithmetic in basic units such as: **hz, ohm, henry, farad, meter, second, and kelvin**

 ```html
 fList:	[2e9, 4e9, 6e9, 8e9]   //in Hz and is always in an array